flemay/3musketeers/content/docs/environment-variables.md

 `.env.template` contains names of all environment variables the application and pipeline use.
 No values are set here. `.env.template` is meant to serve as a template to `.env`.
 If there is no `.env` in the directory and `ENVFILE` is not specified, Make will create a `.env` file with `.env.template`.

 `.env.example` defines values so that it can be used straight away with Make like `$ make envfile test ENVFILE=.env.example`.
-It also gives an example of values that is being used in the project.
+It also gives an example of values that are being used in the project.

-> Never include sensitive values like passwords as this file is meant to be checked in.
+> As this file should be committed to source control, never include sensitive values like passwords.

 ## CI and .env.template

 Usually, the `.env` file will be created from the `.env.template` with `make envfile`.
-Given the environment variables are already been set in the CI, those will be passed to Docker and Compose.
+Given the environment variables have already been set in the CI tool, those will be passed to Docker and Compose.

-## Day to day development
+## Day-to-day development

-In a day to day development process, you could create a file like `.env.dev` with the config of your dev environment and copy the content of it into `.env` so that you can manually deploy/delete/etc your app for testing.
-This allows you to not loose accidentally the values if `.env` was to get replaced or the need to set all the environment variables on your machine.
+In a day-to-day development process, you could create a file named `.env.dev` with the config of your dev environment and copy the contents of it into `.env` so that you can manually deploy/delete/etc your app for testing.
+This allows you to not accidentally lose the values if the `.env` file is replaced.

-There are few ways to copy the content of your file to `.env`:
+There are few ways to copy the contents of your file to `.env`:

 - manually
 - make envfile ENVFILE=_yourfile_

 ## Tutorial

-This Tutorial shows how `.env` file works with Docker and Docker Compose.
+This tutorial shows how `.env` files work with Docker and Docker Compose.

 ### Files

-Create the following files
+Create the following files:

 ```bash
 # file: .env.template